 Palouse Falls - Palouse Falls State Park, Washington (Nearby Hotels)

 Palouse Falls is located in Palouse Falls State Park in the Palouse region of Eastern Washington.
-Formerly known as Aput Aput, meaning “Falling Water,” it was named by the Palouse Indians and boasts an impressive drop, plunging 198-feet, 17 feet higher than even Niagara Falls.
+Formerly known as Aput Aput, meaning “Falling Water,” it was named by the Palouse Native Americans and boasts an impressive drop, plunging 198-feet, 17 feet higher than even Niagara Falls.
 It’s surrounded by dramatic and colorful basalt cliffs along the Palouse River, upstream of the confluence with the Snake River.
-The park itself offers multiple hiking trails, picnic areas and a campground.
+The park itself offers picnic areas and a campground.

 Myrtle Falls, Mount Rainier National Park (Nearby Hotels)

 Mount Rainier National Park is the perfect spot for outdoor enthusiasts, as it not only offers miles and miles of scenic trails but all that snowmelt results in many magnificent cascades, including 72-foot-high Myrtle Falls.
 It’s very easy to reach and spills down a deep gorge carved out by Edith Creek.
 Christine Falls is also a show stopper, with the lower falls framed by an arching bridge, all surrounded by lush greenery.
 Silver Falls is a must-visit as well, you’ll hear the roar well before you see the water as you hike the 3-mile Silver Falls loop trail from Ohanapecosh Campground.